 With last year’s passage of Initiative 300, the social marijuana measure, the City of Denver’s Department of Excise and Licenses is now hard at work trying to figure out how to practically make this happen.
 Meanwhile, local businesses are preparing in their own way.
-While the concept of smoking marijuana in a bar-like environment is easy to visualize, and something that many of us figured was bound to happen sooner or later, there are peripheral industries toying around with the idea of allowing marijuana consumption on their premises.
+While the concept of smoking marijuana in a bar-like environment is easy to visualize, and something that many of us figured was bound to happen sooner or later, there are peripheral industries toying around with the idea of combining marijuana use and fitness.
 One industry is of particular concern: Fitness.

 I read an article several months back about a yoga studio that is considering applying for a license.
 As a fitness enthusiast, I feel that encouraging the consumption of marijuana as part of a fitness program is at best irresponsible and at worst, dangerous.

 First, a little background on Denver’s fitness scene: There are a huge amount of gyms in the Denver metro area.
 Gyms are in a constant battle for attention, specifically the small ones that bring a lot of value to their communities.
 It’s an incredibly tough market and running a fitness business is no easy thing.

 From a business perspective, I understand that yoga studios and small gyms (maybe big gyms too) are weighing the benefits of social marijuana consumption either as an innovative marketing strategy or as an opportunity to hone their brand’s identity in a very crowded marketplace, but I can’t help but to look at the concept of fitness paired with marijuana use as, well, absurd.